Vaccines For Children Program

 What is the Vaccines for Children Program?
 (CDC website)

-2013 Recommended Childhood and Adolescent Immunization Schedules - United States
+2013 Recommended Childhood, Adolescent, and Adult Immunization Schedules - United States (CDC website)

 Oklahoma Immunization Update

-Children from birth through 18 years of age in the following categories are eligible for VFC vaccine:
+Children from birth through 18 years of age in the following categories are eligible for Vaccines For Children vaccines:

-2. Print the forms and make a copy for your records.
+2. Print and sign the forms and make a copy for your records.

-3. Send the originals of the forms to:
+3. Send the signed originals of the forms to: